Frequently Asked Questions about Dee Glass

 7. Why does it have to be a safety glass?

 We are required by law to install safety glass to meet the Australian Standards.
 The most common areas safety glass is required are Bathrooms, doors, sidelights, pool areas.
-There are also other areas where safety glass is required and our experience staff will advise if it is required.
+There are also other areas where safety glass is required and our experienced staff will advise if it is required.

 8. What colour splashback should i choose? and what types of glass are available?